IroshanRathnayake/Online-Banking-System/README.md

 # Online Banking System V1.2

-Welcome to the Online Banking System GitHub repository!
-This project consists of two (`Java applications`) the Bank System and the Client App.
+Welcome to the Online Banking System!
+This project consists of two `Java applications:` the Bank System and the Client App.
 Together, they form a comprehensive online banking system capable of performing various banking tasks securely and efficiently.

 ## Features